Jerdph/Cloud-Classifier/README.md

 ##Motivation
 3D model classification has value in multiple industries and could be applied to areas such as architectural design, hardware QC, and autonomous driving.
-Another area I believe there is great value in is medical diagnosis where, in addition to 3D imaging, you can generate 3D files from MRI and CT scans, so you can potentially automate medical diagnosis with machine learning to a certain degree.
+Another area I believe there is great value in is medical diagnosis where, in addition to 3D imaging, you can generate 3D files from MRI and CT scans, so you can potentially automate medical diagnosis with machine learning.
 However since this project is my Galvanize Data Science Capstone, which has to be completed in 2 weeks, I decided to scope the project into building a 3D classifier for 6 classes with data that is readily available online.

 ##Data